 The Gods and their Croziers

-The Gods of the Celtic pantheons have long resisted accurate identification alongside their famous counterparts in the Norse, Mediterranean, and Indo-Iranian religions.
-What remains might be only the garbled re-imaginings of bored Christian monks, stripped of authenticity.
+The Gods of the Celtic pantheons have long resisted accurate comparison against their famous counterparts in the Norse, Mediterranean, and Indo-Iranian religions.
+What remains might be only the garbled re-imaginings of bored Christian monks, stripped of authenticity..
+But what if it’s not as dismal as we thought?
+What if we can validate that these stories are actually remarkably faithful?
+And, what if there are many, many more of them awaiting discovery?

 I’m compiling this work for a book, or perhaps a series of books.
 But, I want to share the work as early as I can!
 Join me as I explore the Comparative Mythology of the Celtic Saints, uncovering the Gods and their Croziers.